 The highlights of Vietnam are many, and you'll see a good deal of them over 10 incredible days.
 First, it's city tours of Hanoi followed by an overnight cruise around Hạ Long Bay, with its jade waters and limestone isles.
 After visiting the ancient coastal towns of Huế and Hội An, you'll finish the journey in the south with a Vespa tour around Ho hi Minh City followed by a boat trip/cycling adventure on the Mekong Delta.

 Explore the highlights of Vietnam from its southern cities to its northern coast.
 You'll start the journey in Ho Chi Minh City (formerly Saigon) and discover its French-colonial heritage on a city tour.
 After embarking on an adventure to the Mekong Delta, you'll fly north to Hanoi and walk the streets of its ancient Old Quarter before ending the trip cruising the jade waters of gorgeous Hạ Long Bay.

 This quick seven-day getaway combines a bit of city life with a lot of beach time.
 You'll arrive in Ho Chi Minh City, a southern Vietnamese metropolis that balances a modern edge with historic French-colonial landmarks.
 Then you're off to the coast, where you'll laze on the white-sand beaches and enjoy optional leisure activities ranging from water sports to paragliding.

-In just a week you'll travel through half of one of the most beautiful countries in the world: Vietnam.
-Starting with city tours of Hanoi's historic Old Quarter, you'll head to the coast for an overnight cruise on the emerald green waters of Hạ Long Bay.
-After returning to Hanoi, you'll jet to the central coast where you'll cap the adventure with a tour of Hội An, the most ancient and well-preserved port city in Vietnam.
+In just a week, you'll travel through highlights of one of the most beautiful countries in the world.
+This itinerary through Vietnam starts with city tours of Hanoi's historic Old Quarter, then heads to the coast for an overnight cruise on the emerald green waters of Hạ Long Bay.
+Later, you'll jet to the central coast, where you'll cap the adventure with a tour of Hội An, the most ancient and well-preserved port city in the nation.